JosueBaut/JoshRepo/README.md

 # JoshRepo
-This is where I'll put the Ai images :)
+This is where I'll put the assignments for Ai and Digital Marketing :)